-Monitoring childcare sufficiency: Nottingham City Council has a duty to secure free early years provision for eligible 2, 3 and 4 year-olds and ensure that there is sufficient childcare for working parents.
+As a local authority, Nottingham City Council has a duty to secure free early years provision for eligible 2, 3 and 4 year olds and ensure that there is sufficient childcare for working parents.